Grappling hook: Military

 Grappling hooks are used by combat engineers to breach tactical obstacles.
 When used as such, the grappling hook is launched in front of an obstacle and dragged backwards to detonate tripwire-fused land mines, and can be hooked on wire obstacles and pulled to set off booby traps on the wire.
-Two tools are available for this purpose; the rifle-launched grapnel (LGH), a single-use grappling hook placed on the end of an M4/M16 rifle, or the crossbow launched version.
+The rifle-launched grapnel (LGH), a single-use grappling hook placed on the end of an M4/M16 rifle, is used for this purpose.
+A crossbow-launched version has been produced.
 A grapnel can clear up to 99% of the trip-wires in a single pass.
-During WW2 British and German ships would tow grappling hooks in the hope of snagging or damaging enemy submarines; this was a tactic also employed by the Japanese.
-Grappling hooks were used at the D-Day landings to aid soldiers climbing the cliffs at the Normandy beaches.
+In WW1, the Russian pilot Alexander Kazakov once unsuccessfully attempted to use a grappling hook to bring down a German spy plane.
+During WW2 British and German ships towed grappling hooks in the hope of snagging or damaging enemy submarines, a tactic also employed by the Japanese.
+Grappling hooks were used by soldiers at the D-Day landings to aid in climbing the cliffs at the Normandy beaches.
+Some were rocket-propelled and launched from mortars.